-- A primary course of age-appropriate hepatitis B vaccine is required (unless there is evidence of immunity or vaccination is contraindicated) for all Category A individuals. - All Category A individuals must provide evidence of hepatitis B immunity.
-All Category A individuals are considered immune if they have: - documented evidence of a post-vaccination serological screening result showing adequate anti-HBs antibodies (≥10mIU/mL); or - serological evidence of a previous resolved hepatitis B infection. - The current edition of the Australian Immunisation Handbook details recommendations, including booster vaccinations and timing of postvaccination serology, for Category A individuals who do not respond to a primary course of hepatitis B vaccine (vaccine non-responders). - Where an individual has commenced a course of hepatitis B vaccine, but not yet completed the full course, the individual may commence work or clinical placement if they have: - completed all other vaccination requirements; and - provided documented evidence they have received at least the first dose of hepatitis B vaccine; and - given an undertaking to complete the vaccination course and provide evidence of seroconversion from their immunisation provider. - Persons undertaking clinical duties or clinical placement prior to receiving a full course of hepatitis B vaccine will not have evidence of seroconversion, and must be advised about the risks, preventative measures and appropriate instructions that must be
+Vaccine preventable disease Requirements COVID-19 Up-to-date vaccination of COVID-19 vaccine and any additional COVID-19 vaccinations for health care workers as recommended by ATAGI .
+Diphtheria, Tetanus, Pertussis > If individuals in Category A and Category B roles have not received a primary course of diphtheria-tetanus-pertussis containing vaccine in childhood, a primary course of three doses is required.
+For individuals a combined diphtheria-tetanus-pertussis booster is required every 10 years (unless contraindicated).
+Hepatitis A > Hepatitis A vaccination is recommended for all Category A and Category B individuals who: work in rural or remote Indigenous communities work with Aboriginal children care for persons with developmental disabilities.
+Hepatitis A vaccine is also recommended for plumbers in potential contact with raw sewerage who are working in SA Health services.
+Hepatitis B > A primary course of age-appropriate hepatitis B vaccine is required (unless there is evidence of immunity or vaccination is contraindicated) for all Category A individuals.
+All Category A individuals must provide evidence of hepatitis B immunity.
+All Category A individuals are considered immune if they have: documented evidence of a post-vaccination serological screening result showing adequate anti-HBs antibodies (≥10mIU/mL); or serological evidence of a previous resolved hepatitis B infection.
+The current edition of the Australian Immunisation Handbook details recommendations, including booster vaccinations and timing of post-vaccination serology, for Category A individuals who do not respond to a primary course of hepatitis B vaccine (vaccine non-responders).
+Where an individual has commenced a course of hepatitis B vaccine, but not yet completed the full course, the individual may commence work or clinical placement if they have: completed all other vaccination requirements; and provided documented evidence they have received at least the first dose of hepatitis B vaccine; and given an undertaking to complete the vaccination course and provide evidence of seroconversion from their immunisation provider.
+Persons undertaking clinical duties or clinical placement prior to receiving a full course of hepatitis B vaccine will not have evidence of seroconversion, and must be advised about the risks, preventative measures and appropriate instructions that must be